 As part of a new C4C project, Young Malawians are developing and innovating new local solutions a critical problem facing Malawi- the deforestation caused by wood being cut down for fuel.
 Working in partnership with local farmers, and employing local young people as business leaders, local firewood is being grown sustainably and delivered directly to the local community.
 Watch this short film where the team will tell you more!Read More

-We have opened a new reformatory centre offering young men and boys rehabilitation and training to start their own businesses.
-Here they learn bricklaying, bicycle and motorbike repairs, so they have a better chance at a new start in life when they finish their sentence.
+We have opened a new residential reformatory centre and reintegration programme as an alternative.
+We offer young men and boys rehabilitation and training to start their own businesses.
+They learn bricklaying, bicycle and motorbike repairs, so they have a better chance at a new start in life when they finish their sentence.
 We also work within prisons offering rehabilitation and reintegration back into communities.
-Many boys leaving prisons have no where to go.
+Many boys leaving prisons have no where to go and have lost touch with their families (some of whom do not even know their boys are in prison).
 We help them find their families and overcome any stigma or challenges they face when returning home.Read More

 Rites of Passage works with young Malawians in townships in Lilongwe, where youth unemployment is extremely high and young people are at risk of becoming involved in crime.
 The programme builds towards each participant becoming an inspiring leader in their community, as advocates, ambassadors or entrepreneurs.